Ex-Tesla worker charged with posting confidential material on Web

 A lawyer for Kalbasi declined comment.

-If convicted, Kalbasi faces a maximum of five years in prison for two felony counts of computer intrusion and one year for a count of misdemeanour computer intrusion.
+If convicted, Kalbasi faces a maximum of five years in prison for two felony counts of computer intrusion and one year for a count of misdemeanor computer intrusion.

 Tesla could not be immediately reached for comment.